-The Allure II is a 1996, 40’ Custom Carolina Capps, with a cruise speed of 23 knots, and is arguably the finest charter sportfishing vessel in Guatemala.
+Their Flagship Boat, The Allure II is a 1996, 40’ Custom Carolina Capps, with a cruise speed of 23 knots, and is arguably the finest charter sportfishing vessel in Guatemala.
 The Allure II is fully equipped with top-of-the-line Shimano reels, custom rods, a marlin tower, a modern electronics package, and a reputation for excellent food and very cold beer.
 Captain “Kiwi” Chris has been fishing the Pacific Coast of Guatemala since 2002.

 The Intensity is a one-of-a-kind 37’ Gamefisherman with Captain Mike Sheeder at the helm.
 Designed and built specifically for billfishing in Central American waters, she has maneuverability, comfort, and speed—powered by twin 900-HP Cummins motors with a cruising speed of up to 30 knots.

 The Makina is a 2001, 36’ Out Island Express powered by Cummins 450HP C-Series motors.
 With a 26-knot cruise, top-of-the-line tackle, air conditioning in the cabin, and common area, she is the perfect platform to fish from.
 The experienced and fun Captain Juanga is at the wheel.

 The Marina: Marina Pez Vela is 10-minutes from the Lodge in Puerto San Jose.
 It is the only marina in Guatemala protected by a breakwater structure.